realA10001986/Time-Circuits-Display/README.md

 *Car mode* is persistent, i.e. it remains active (even across reboots and power-downs) until disabled.

 >Note that the TCD has no internet access while in car mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
 If the time runs off over time, you need to re-adjust it using the [keypad menu](#how-to-set-the-real-time-clock-rtc).

+> Alternatively, you could use a WiFi-enabled smartphone as access point for the props.
+An iPhone with the Personal Hotspot enabled does nicely.

 ## Peripherals and connection